working-group-two/engineering-blog/pages/blog/_posts/2020-02-20-Extending-Kubernetes-Static-IP-Routing.md

 The "spec" needs to contain all information the controller needs to create the resource.
 The "status" part needs to contain all the bookkeeping information the controller needs to work.
-In a way the "status" fields are used as a database for operating kubernetes (yes, this is oversimplified).
+In a way the "status" fields are used as a database for operating Kubernetes (yes, this is oversimplified).

 ```
 // +k8s:openapi-gen=true